Kamran-Afzali/Kamran-Afzali.github.io/_posts/automl.md

 ## Introduction

+The demand for machine learning systems has soared over the past few years.
+This is majorly due to the success of Machine Learning techniques in a wide range of applications.
+AutoML is fundamentally changing the face of ML-based solutions today by enabling people from diverse backgrounds to use machine learning models to address complex scenarios.
+However, even with a clear indication that machine learning can provide a boost to certain businesses, a lot of companies today struggle to deploy ML models.

+This is because there is a shortage of experienced and seasoned data scientists in the industry.
+In a way, the demand for machine learning experts has outpaced the supply.
+Secondly, a lot of machine learning steps require more experience than knowledge, especially when deciding which models to train and how to evaluate them.
+Such gaps are pretty apparent today, and a lot of efforts are being taken to address these issues.
+Automated Machine learning may be an answer to such impediments, and in this article, we shall understand in-depth how that can be achieved.

+Automated machine learning (AutoML) is the process of automating the end-to-end process of applying machine learning to real-world problems.
+AutoML tends to automate the maximum number of steps in an ML pipeline — with a minimum amount of human effort — without compromising the model’s performance.

 AutoML or Automated Machine Learning is a machine learning method that automates the training, tuning, and deploying machine learning models.
 AutoML can be used to automatically discover the best model for a given dataset and task without any human intervention.

 AutoML is an important tool for making machine learning accessible to non-experts, as it can automate the process of training and deploying machine learning models.
 This can save time and resources and accelerate research on machine learning.